 The way in which many people currently keep horses is not sustainable, meaning that it is costing more to keep them than is necessary, it is having a negative impact on the land and is creating an unnecessary workload.
 In many cases, the way in which horses are kept, is also detrimental to a horse's mental health.

-The Equicentral System is system that works by utilising the natural and domesticated behaviour of horses to both their own, yours and the wider environment's advantage.
+The Equicentral System is a system that works by utilising the natural and domesticated behaviour of horses to both their own, your and the wider environment's advantage.
 This is combined with good land management practices to encourage and support the health of the pasture.
 You may have heard the term you are what you eat - the same applies to your horse, if they graze a healthy pasture they are much more likely to be healthy.

 Once you get a basic understanding of how The Equicentral System works and the many benefits this system can provide you should be able to think of ways that you can incorporate it or elements of it into your own horse management system.